benwesson/INST_377_Group_Final_Repo/README.md

 - Correct slider bugs
 - Add feature to link user to song music video
 - Develop manually controllable slider
-- Fix errors when sending or receiving data when the app is deployed using Vercel
+- Fix errors when sending data to supabase database or receiving data from supabase database when the app is deployed using Vercel